NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/quantitativeChip/minute-lab.rst

 Scaling info
 ^^^^^^^^^^^^

-Scaling info is very relevant output, you will see the following figure under reports:
+Scaling info is very relevant output for MINUTE-ChIP, you will see the following figure under reports:

 .. image:: Figures/minute_00_scaling.png